maxbalrog/maxbalrog.github.io/index.md

 __2022__

-* __January-April__ Internship at Helmholtz Institute Jena, Jena, Germany in a group of Prof. Dr. Matt Zepf.
+* __January-April__ Internship at Helmholtz Institute Jena, Germany in a research group of Prof. Dr. Matt Zepf.
 Supported with DAAD scholarship.

 __2021__